ptimoney/hledger-vscode/README.md

 ### Example Settings

-Add to your VS Code `settings.json`:
+Add to your VS Code `settings.json` or set in the Settings UI:

 ```json
 {